Skin Irritation / Corrosion

 Great Britain: OPSS Issues Product Safety Report on Hania Bridal Henna Paste Containing Phenol

-The UK Office for Product Safety and Standards (OPSS) has mandated the withdrawal of a cosmetic product containing phenol, a prohibited substance under the GB Cosmetics Regulation.
-This enforcement action underscores the critical need for rigorous ingredient screening and supply chain oversight to ensure compliance with prohibited substance lists in the UK market.
+UK authorities have mandated the withdrawal of a cosmetic product from the market due to the presence of phenol, a prohibited substance under the GB Cosmetics Regulation.
+This enforcement action highlights the increasing scrutiny on ingredient compliance and the immediate operational risks associated with using prohibited substances in consumer products.

 gov.ukUnited KingdomUnited Kingdom